 It takes about three months to become a real estate agent in Florida.
 Your 63-hour prelicensing course is the most time-consuming part of the licensing process.

 If you complete the prelicensing course at your own pace, you may need longer to finish.
 You’ll have to decide how taking the course will affect your lifestyle and schedule.
-Once you’re finished, you’ll only need time to get your background check (about 2 weeks), apply for your license, and study for and take the license exam.
+Once you’re finished, you’ll only need time to get your background check (about two weeks), apply for your license, and study for and take the license exam.

 Take a look at the topics covered in the 63-hour prelicensing course: